-(c) Part-time employees covered by the provisions of this Section shall be paid at the rate of not less than 40¢ per hour in the North and 35¢ per hour in the South.
+(b) Part-time employees covered by the provisions of this section shall be paid at the rate of not less than 40¢ per hour.

-Section 3.
-This Article establishes a minimum rate of pay which shall apply irrespective of whether an employee is actually compensated on time-rate, piece-work, or other basis.
+3. This article establishes a minimum rate of pay which shall apply irrespective of whether an employee is actually compensated on time-rate, piecework, or other basis.

-Section 4.
-Female employees performing substantially the same work as male employees, shall receive the same rate of pay as male tive date of this Code file with the Administrator a description of all occupations in the Industry in which both men and women are employed.
+4. Female employees performing substantially the same work as male employees, shall receive the same rate of pay as male employees.
+The Code Authority shall within 90 days after the effective date of this Code file with the Administrator a description of all occupations in the Industry in which both men and women are employed.

-Section.
-5. The wage rates of all employees receiving more than the minimum rates herein prescribed shall be reviewed and such adjustments, if any, made therein as are equitable in the light of all the circumstances, and within sixty (60) days after the effective date hereof, the Code Authority shall report to the Administrator the action taken by all members of the Industry under this section. employees.
-The Code Authority shall within 90 days after the effecmember.
+5. The wage rates of all employees receiving more than the minimum rates herein prescribed shall be reviewed and such adjustments, if any, made therein as are equitable in the light of all the circumstances, and within sixty (60) days after the effective date hereof, the Code Authority shall report to the Administrator the action taken by all members of the Industry under this section.

-Section 6.
-Office boys and girls under 18 years of age, to the extent of no more than 5% of the total number of employees described in Section 2 hereof may be employed at a wage of not less than 80% of the minimum prescribed by said Section, provided that at least one such office boy or girl may be employed by each
+6. Office boys and girls under 18 years of age, to the extent of no more than 5% of the total number of employees described in Section 2 hereof, may be employed at a wage of not less than 80% of the minimum prescribed by said Section, provided that at least one such office boy or girl may be employed by each member.

-Section 7.
-A person whose earning capacity is limited because of age or physical or mental handicap may be employed on light work at a wage of not less than 80% of the minimum prescribed by this Code provided the State Authority or other agency designated by the United States Department of Labor shall have issued a certificate authorizing his employment on such basis.
+7. A person whose earning capacity is limited because of age or physical or mental handicap may be employed on light work at a wage of not less than 80% of the minimum prescribed by this Code, provided the State Authority or other agency designated by the United States Department of Labor shall have issued a certificate authorizing his employment on such basis.
 Each member shall file with the Code Authority a list of all such persons employed by him.
-The provision of this Section requiring a certificate of authority shall not become effective until sixty days after the effective date of this Code.
+The provision of this Section requiring a certificate of authority shall not become effective until sixty (60) days after the effective date of this Code.